PiyushDeshmukh-456/House_Price_Prediction/README.md

 🏡 Pune House Price Prediction

 Welcome to the Pune House Price Prediction Tool!
 This web application uses machine learning to help users estimate house prices in Pune based on various features, such as location, size, and amenities.
-Whether you're buying or selling property, this tool provides accurate price predictions to guide your decisions.
+Whether you are buying or selling property, this tool provides accurate price predictions to guide your decisions.

 🚀 Features
 1. User-Friendly Interface